haraldrudell/ECMAScript2049/workspace/packages/es2049scripts/README.md

 Done in 0.73s.
 </code></pre></li>
 </ol>
-<p><strong>es2049scripts</strong> transpiles .js and .mjs to .js or .mjs with target options <strong>&#8209;current &#8209;latest &#8209;rollup.</strong></p>
+<p><strong>es2049scripts</strong> transpiles .js and .mjs to .js or .mjs with target options <strong>&#8209;current &#8209;active &#8209;latest &#8209;rollup.</strong></p>
 <p>For more information, use:</p>
 <pre><code>yarn es2049scripts &#8209;help</code></pre>
 <pre><code>es2049scripts [options] source-directory target-directory args…
-    version: 0.0.9
+    version: 0.0.11
-  transpiles scripts from ES.Next to Node.js executable format
+  Transpiles from ES.Next to Node.js executable format
-    default target is Node.js 6 (Long Term Support) &emsp;
+    Default target is Node.js 6.12.3 maintenance Long Term Support Transpiles .js and .mjs (may be renamed to .js), other files are copied Actions may be skipped based on modification date &emsp;
+  -active  Target latest Node.js LTS: 8.9.4
-  -current  Target the executing Node.js version, that must be v8.6+, CommonJS modules -latest  Target the executing Node.js version --experimental-modules v8.6+
+  -current  Target the executing Node.js version, must be v8.6+, CommonJS modules -latest  Target the executing Node.js version --experimental-modules v8.6+
     Extension .mjs is kept on output
-  -rollup  Target transpile of rollup.config.js: Node.js v4.8.1 with import
+  -rollup  Target transpile of rollup.config.js: for buble with import --  Skip options parsing to args parameter
+&emsp;
-  --  Skip options parsing to args parameters source-directory default: ./configes
+  source-directory default: ./configes
-    Transpiles .js and .mjs (to .js), other files are copied Actions may be skipped based on modification date target-directory default: ./config args…  Any command with arguments to be launched on transpile complete</code></pre>
+  target-directory default: ./config
+  args…  Any command with arguments to be launched on transpile complete</code></pre>